 The social argument for co-education

 Great teachers view all learners as unique individuals who come from a range of backgrounds, cultures and experiences.
 What messages do our children receive from single-sex schools about equality between genders?
 “Gender differences grow larger when girls or boys are separated and shrink when kids have genuine opportunities to work and play together.
 This is the crucial role that environment plays in the development of children”.
-All Saints College in Western Australia express this concept beautifully: “In the context of valuing diversity, respecting and interacting with the other gender is an absolutely essential first step.
+All Saints College in Western Australia expresses this concept beautifully: “In the context of valuing diversity, respecting and interacting with the other gender is an absolutely essential first step.
 If we cannot manage that fundamental level of diversity, present in all aspects of our life, there is little hope that we can do so in more complex areas”.

 From an article in The Conversation: “Research by Rebecca Bigler at the University of Texas and Lynn Liben at Penn State University has further corroborated this.
 Their work shows that children are especially susceptible to feelings of favoritism about members of their own group, and to prejudice against those in contrasting groups.
-The effect on children is the same whether adults divide them by race, gender or even t-shirt color.
-Similarly, in classroom-based research Valerie Lee at the University of Michigan found the greatest expression of sexism in all-boys’ schools.
+The effect on children is the same whether adults divide them by race, gender, or even t-shirt color.
+Similarly, in classroom-based research, Valerie Lee at the University of Michigan found the greatest expression of sexism in all-boys’ schools.
 She found such behavior was not limited to males – all-girls’ campuses could also foster stereotyping and a type of “pernicious sexism,” or dumbing-down of challenging material”.

-From the The Good Education Group website in reference to single-sex boys schools: “It is socialisation, readiness for the real world, that is seen as a major advantage of coeducational schooling for boys.
+From The Good Education Group website in reference to single-sex boys schools: “It is socialisation, readiness for the real world, that is seen as a major advantage of coeducational schooling for boys.
 While boys may learn to develop healthy relationships, and value and respect girls, this is less likely to occur in single-sex boys’ schools”.
 We saw this at its worst in the recent actions of some boys on a tram from St Kevin’s Catholic College in Toorak, Melbourne.

-Real life is full of diversity.
+Real-life is full of diversity.
 Our students should develop the skills to be comfortable and able to work and live with people from all backgrounds.
 That includes gender.